 Makes about 2 1/2 cups, serving 10 to 12.

 * Harder cheeses grated, softer ones cut into chunks.
 Three (3) types of cheese is enough - 6 or 7 types will be even better.

 * If you use a really strong blue cheese or gorgonzola, it can easily become the dominant flavor in your combination (just a little bit of these cheeses).
 Make sure that you use a combination that is not too salty.

-Categories:Cheese Boards - Cheese Platters - Mixed Cheeses Cheese Dips French Other Cheeses: Cheddar, Gruyere, Fontina, Monterey Jack, Gouda, Manchero, Queso Cheese, etc.
+Categories:Cheese Boards and Platters Cheese Dips French Recipes Other Cheeses: Cheddar, Gruyere, Fontina, Monterey Jack, Gouda, Manchero, Queso Cheese, etc.